 The Layla Mattress is one of the best guest room beds simply because of its unique, dual-sided design.
 In a way, Layla is like two mattresses in one!
 One side of the mattress is a medium-firm, and if you flip it over, the other side is a medium-soft.
+The two sides are clearly marked in the improved cover version that launched in 2019, so it’s super simple to switch it over if a different guest visits.
 This versatility is awesome for guest rooms because it gives your visitors the option between two different firmness levels.
 It’s also quite affordable, so you won’t have to shell out a fortune for a bed that likely won’t be used much.

 The Layla also comes with a 120-night risk-free trial – so, you can test it out yourself to see how you like it.
 You’ll have a full 4 months to decide – if it’s not for you, send it back for a full refund.
 Warning, though: you might find it more comfortable than your own bed, and wind up ordering a second Layla!

 We evaluated this bed in great detail in our Layla mattress review.
 Check it out for more details.
 If you’re ready to purchase, use coupon code SLEEPZOO to save $100!
 You can also check this Layla coupon code guide for other options.

 Key Features: Low cost, high quality; great cooling; good bounce and support

 For those on a tight budget, Nectar Sleep may be the best mattress for guest room use.
 At as low as $375 (or possibly even less with a coupon), this bed is a steal of a deal.
 If your guest room sees only sporadic use, there’s no need to spend a fortune on a guest bed!